TakahisaFukui/Analog_Self_Interference_Cancellation_Using_Auxiliary_Transmitter_Considering_IQI_and_NL/README.md

 Paper Title: Analog Self-Inteference Cancellation Using Auxiliary Transmitter Considering IQ Imbalance and Amplifier Nonlinearity

-We upload two informations bellow.
+We uploaded two informations bellow.
 1. Derivation of (14) in our paper.
 2. Simulation code of our proposed approach by using C++.